 2. Decide on Rewards

 Chances are that while points are a great motivator, your kids won’t be thrilled with just earning points that don’t mean anything.
 Decide on what the points will allow the kids to do or earn and create a list of this for the kids.
-We try to focus on activities and experiences rather than stuff so our rewards were activities, but you could also create a system like you’d find with tickets at an arcade and allow the kids to turn in points for physical rewards too.
+We try to focus on activities and experiences rather than stuff so our rewards were activities, but physical rewards can be great too especially if they will help kids be active or build a life skill.

-Some ideas of other rewards that still encourage learning:
+Some ideas of material rewards that encourage learning:

 3. Track the Points